Things to do in Boston

 Your kids will love exploring all the exhibits at the museum and you will relish in their excitement.

-The Isabelle Stewart Gardner Musuem
+The Isabelle Stewart Gardner Museum

-If you are interested in art, the Isabelle Stewart Gardner is a must!
+If you are interested in art, Isabelle Stewart Gardner is a must!
 It will provide you with hours of entertainment and education.

 To name just a few of the exhibits you can expect to see here: